MicrosoftDocs/entra-docs/docs/identity/conditional-access/howto-conditional-access-policy-all-users-mfa.md

 ### Subscription activation

-Organizations that use [Subscription Activation](/windows/deployment/windows-10-subscription-activation) to enable users to “step-up” from one version of Windows to another, may want to exclude the Universal Store Service APIs and Web Application, AppID 45a330b1-b1ec-4cc1-9161-9f03992aa49f from their all users all cloud apps MFA policy.
+Organizations that use [Subscription Activation](/windows/deployment/windows-10-subscription-activation) to enable users to “step-up” from one version of Windows to another, may want to exclude the Windows Store for Business, AppID 45a330b1-b1ec-4cc1-9161-9f03992aa49f from their all users all cloud apps MFA policy.

 [!INCLUDE [active-directory-policy-deploy-template](~/includes/entra-policy-deploy-template.md)]